-After the MP device has restarted and the WiFi led has started to flash, allow three minutes for the flashing process to complete.
-After that you should be able to connect to the MP device with web browser or telnet on the default LAN or Fallback IP addresses.
+After the MP device has restarted and the WiFi led has started to flash, allow up to three minutes for the flashing process to complete.
+After that you should be able to connect to the MP device with web browser or ssh on the default LAN or Fallback IP addresses.